meekrob/RNAseq_pipeline_mouse/README.md

 source /projects/dcking@colostate.edu/paths.bashrc

 ## execute the RNA-seq_pipeline
-bash RNAseq_analyzer_mouse_180603.sh ../01_input/metadata_mouse.txt 24
+bash RNAseq_analyzer_mouse_180706.sh ../01_input/metadata_mouse.txt 24
-     # modify the SECOND argument to point to YOUR metadata.file; modify the THIRD argument to
+     # modify the SECOND argument to point to YOUR metadata.file
-     # indicate the number of THREADS you want to use.
-This number must match the number
+     # modify the THIRD argument to indicate the number of THREADS you
-     # in #SBATCH --ntasks=#
+     # want to use.
+This number must match the number in #SBATCH --ntasks=#

 ## clean up by zipping .fastq files and deleting extra files
 bash RNAseq_cleanup_mouse_180706.sh ../01_input/metadata_mouse.txt
      # modify the SECOND argument to point to YOUR metadata.file
 ```